Dissociative Identity Disorder: Contemporary Look at a Classic Mystery

 This question has been posed throughout the history of psychiatry, and in specific cases one cannot definitively answer "Yes" or "No" immediately.
-Diagnostic issues aside, however (they are discussed elsewhere in this bulletin), it is interesting to note that what gradually impresses one meeting a true multiple is less the obvious differences between personalities and more the nonverbal, intangible dimensions of personality that are rich, subtle and difficult to fake.
-These qualities of being tend to be subconscious and are usually perceived subconsciously; it is the discrepancy between them from one personality to another in a multiple that eventually shakes one's sense of what is real and what is not.
+Diagnostic issues aside, however (they are discussed elsewhere in this bulletin), it is interesting to note that what gradually impresses one meeting a person with DID is less the obvious differences between personalities and more the nonverbal, intangible dimensions of personality that are rich, subtle and difficult to fake.
+These qualities of being tend to be subconscious and are usually perceived subconsciously; it is the discrepancy between them from one personality to another that eventually shakes one's sense of what is real and what is not.

 - Arthur, a 22-year old Englishman who is rational, emotionless and staunchly conservative.
 Arthur is expert in physics, chemistry, and medicine, and speaks with a British accent.
 He also reads and writes fluent Arabic.
 The first to discover the existence of all the others, he dominates in safe places and decides who will come out and hold the consciousness.
 Wears glasses.